lunfardo314/verkle/README.md

 The `pathFragment` is a slice (can be empty) of bytes taken from the key of the key/value pair in the state.

-Lest say the node `N` is stored in the trie under some key `K`.
+Let's say the node `N` is stored in the trie under the key `K`.
 Concatenation `P = K || N.pathFragment` means the following:
 * if `N` contains commitment to the terminal value `V`, the `P` is the key of that value in the state: `P: V`.
 * for any not `nil` child with index `0 <= i < 256`, the `Pi = P || {i} = K || N.pathFragment || {i}` is the key of the node
-  which contains the _vector_ of commitments of the child.
+  with the _vector_ of commitments of the child.
 Here `{i}` is a slice of one byte with value `i`.

 So, whenever we need a proof for the key/value pair `K: V` in the state, we start from the empty key which corresponds to the root node and then recursively follow the path by concatenating corresponding `pathFragment` values and picking corresponding byte of the next child in each node.
-The process finished when we reach our key and the node which contains commitment of the terminal value `V`.
+The process is finished when we reach our key and the corresponding node which contains commitment of the terminal value `V`.

 ## Example